-The Fontana di Trevi is one of the most iconic sights in Rome.
+If you are wondering what to see in Rome in 4 days first you must visit the Fontana di Trevi which is one of the most iconic sights in Rome.
 You will have to walk through hundreds of people but nothing beats the beauty of the fountain and the way it emanates all-things-magic and fantasy.

 From the Baroque art to the Neptune statue to the figures all around, it will make you want to get to the front and take that iconic Fontana di Trevi picture!

 Head to the Spanish Steps after Fontana di Trevi and immerse yourself in the intoxicating energy and diversity of that place.